awhillas/awhillas.github.io/content/headspace.md

 But I'm kidding myself.
 Using Rust for this will just slow me down...
 Flask it is...

+After much consideration I'm going to use [cookiecutter-flask-minimal](https://github.com/candidtim/cookiecutter-flask-minimal/tree/master) template to start the project. [cookiecutter-python-flask-clean-architecture](https://github.com/microsoft/cookiecutter-python-flask-clean-architecture) from Micro$oft looked interesting but I'm not sure I want to spend more time on the Onion Architecture and... well its Micro$oft.

+Useful Flask resources:
+- [Awesome Flask](https://www.trackawesomelist.com/mjhea0/awesome-flask/readme/) just an up-to-date list of useful Flask stuff

 ## Now using htmx Boosting

 So if you include the htmx CDN file in your page and then turn bosting by putting `hx-boost="true"` in the body tag of your page all the links on you page go AJaX and your page body is swapped out instead of a page reload.
 No extra work required!